Victor-Su-Ortiz/stupid-hackathon/README.md

 - Side effects may include uncontrollable laughter
 - Existential crisis about your career choices
-- The urge to use Comic Sans everywhere
+- The urge to build more creative projects
 - Sudden desire to build useless things

 ## License